gjyoung1974/hsm-simulator/README.md

 Supports variant key management only - no other key management modes yet.

-Is a Java process that simulates a popular Hardware Security Module.
+Is a Java process that simulates a financial services Hardware Security Module (HSM).
-A class called `ServerProcess` starts a plain-text TCP Service process to emulate HSM Request/Response. config.properties contains runtime settings and master keys
+A class called `ServerProcess` starts a plain-text TCP service to simulate an HSM Request/Response transaction. config.properties contains runtime settings and master keys

 Sample usage: